shalvah/ype/README.md

   // save the PIN
 }

-// Will throw error: "hahaha" is the wrong type.
+// Will throw error: 'hahaha' is the wrong type.
-// Expected a PIN code (4-digit string), but got "hahaha" (6 digits). savePin({ id: "dy53hd", name: "Joe", }, "hahaha");
+// Expected a PIN code (4-digit string), but got 'hahaha' (6 digits). savePin({ id: "dy53hd", name: "Joe", }, "hahaha");

 // Will throw error: 8 is the wrong type.
 // Expected a PIN code (4-digit string), but got number. savePin({ id: "dy53hd", name: "Joe", }, 6);

+// Will throw error: '6d44' is of the wrong type.
+// Expected a PIN code (4-digit string), but got a non-digit 'd' savePin({ id: "dy53hd", name: "Joe", }, "6d44");

 ```